Offbeatmammal/jsErrLog/README.markdown

 		// either on the fileloc or the server name.
 Simply list them in the array
 		// and script will check for them (case insensitive)
 		//jsErrLog.qsIgnore = ["userid","password"];
+		//Limit number of errors that will be sent for a page (default is 10, -1 allows infinite)
+		//jsErrLog.maxRep = 10;
     </script>

 The options are: